 The Best Savannah Breweries

 Both a brewery and neighborhood gastropub, Hop Atomica is one of the hottest new spots in the heart of Savannah.
-Even if you’re all the way in Hilton Head, you may want to travel south to this amazing place.
-The atmosphere is light and airy with minimalist decor that reads trendy and chic.
+Even if you’re in Hilton Head, you may want to travel south to this fantastic place.
+The atmosphere is light and airy, with minimalist decor that reads trendy.
 Very instagrammable if we do say so ourselves.

-The featured fares are often casual Mediterranean eats, brick oven baked pizzas, and charcuterie boards, all perfect for pairing with a specialty pint.
-They have a wide ranging roster from IPAs to sours to kombuchas.
-It’s a great place to get a flight or order a few 4 ounce pours to try as many tasty taps as possible.
+The featured fares are often casual Mediterranean eats, wood-fired pizzas, and charcuterie boards, perfect for pairing with a specialty pint.
+They have a wide-ranging roster from IPAs to sours to kombuchas.
+It’s a great place to get a flight or order a few 4 ounces pours to try as many tasty taps as possible.

 Service Brewing Company

-This brewery holds a special place in Savannah’s heart as it is owned and run by veterans.
+This brewery holds a special place in Savannah’s heart as veterans run it.
 It’s no surprise that the military theme takes over here, but what’s better than drinking a delicious brew and supporting a good cause at the same time, with an extra dose of classic Americana ambiance as well.
-Plus they’re dog-friendly.
+Plus, they’re dog-friendly.

-The heavenly and hoppy Compass Rose IPA brewed with Citra and Cascade hops has nice notes of sweet passionfruit and pine.
+The heavenly and hoppy Compass Rose IPA brewed with Citra and Cascade hops has lovely sweet passionfruit and pine notes.
 The Savannah Banana Beer has become a beloved beverage for hot summer nights in this Southern hamlet.
-They offer many community events so be sure to check the schedule for festive and fun finds like beer and yoga or bluegrass night.
+They offer many community events, so be sure to check the schedule for festive and fun finds like beer and yoga or bluegrass night.

 Moon River Brewing Company

 Moon River opened its doors in 1999 and was an instant craft classic and lovable local haunt.
-It’s set in one of the oldest buildings in Savannah, that’s even said to be super haunted, a folklore that’s often talked about around this town.
+It’s in one of the oldest buildings in Savannah, said to be haunted.
+Folklore that’s often talked about around this town.
 Right on Bay Street, this famous facade was many things over the years, including the first hotel in the city and the first post office.

-The atmosphere is quaint and relaxng, and you can even see magic of the beers being made behind the glass wall.
+The atmosphere is quaint and relaxing, and you can even see the magic of the beers made behind the glass wall.
 The wall of garage doors opens up to a gorgeous garden area with a pergola and plenty of plants.
 It’s over 5,000 square feet, so there’s plenty of space to gather with friends in the Savannah sunshine and share a beer and a bite.

 Southbound Brewing Company

 They have three year-round staple beers, the Mountain Jam, the Scattered Sun, and the Hop’lin IPA.
-Their Discography Series are limited release brews, like the Impressionist, a dry hopped American sour ale.
+Their Discography Series are limited-release brews, like the Impressionist, a dry-hopped American sour ale.
 There are 20 taps in total to try in this wonderful warehouse setting.
 The beer garden is spacious and scenic, with charming touches like fire pits for the chillier evenings.

 Coastal Empire Beer Company

-There are some outdoor spaces, like decks and patios, and of course the beer drinkers best friend in these parts, cornhole.
-They offer their own quirks, like stating to be dog friendly but that all alligators must be kept on a leash.
+There are some outdoor spaces, like decks and patios, and of course, the beer drinkers’ best friend in these parts, cornhole.
+They offer their quirks, like being dog friendly, but all alligators must be kept on leash.
 Whether it’s a joke or not, the Savannah style is alive and well at Coastal Empire Beer Company.

-The tropical Coco Pina Gose and heavily hopped Inshore Slam IPA are popular picks as well.
-There are regular tours at the production facility available, for a peek into the precise efforts that go into each pint.
-There’s often favorite local fares available from food trucks on hand here, or if you’re lucky the manager will barbecue up a low country feast and share with everyone around.
+The tropical Coco Pina Gose and heavily hopped Inshore Slam IPA are also popular picks.
+There are regular tours at the production facility available to peek into the painstaking efforts that go into each pint.
+There are often favorite local fares available from food trucks on hand here, or if you’re lucky, the manager will barbecue up a low country feast and share with everyone around.

 New Realm Brewing and Distilling

-It’s set on several floors of a refurbished historic building in the heart of the city, and will soon have rooftop seating with a sweeping view over everything as well.
-All the spirits are made in-house, an added bonus for a brewery, and the carefully crafted cocktails are out of this world.
-The Southern Weather really stole the show, with grape infused gin, earl grey tea, lavender simple syrup, and an edible flower garnish.
+It’s set on several floors of a refurbished historic building in the heart of the city and will soon have rooftop seating with a sweeping view over everything as well.
+They craft all spirits in-house, a bonus for a brewery, and the carefully crafted cocktails are out of this world.
+The Southern Weather stole the show with grape-infused gin, earl grey tea, simple lavender syrup, and an edible flower garnish.

-We think New Realm is a soon to be star of the craft beer community in the city and one of the best Savannah breweries to enjoy.
-You’ll get the full Southern hospitality treatment at this establishment.
+We think New Realm is a soon-to-be star of the craft beer community in the city and one of the best Savannah breweries to enjoy.
+You’ll get the complete Southern hospitality treatment at this establishment.
 Every week they host trivia night, bingo, and live music.

 Split Fin Brewing

-This small brewery is located just outside of Savannah, and is a hidden gem of the area.
+This small brewery is located just outside of Savannah and is a hidden gem.
 Only half an hour away in the quaint town of Midway, Split Fin is sure to satisfy all your beer needs.
 It’s the first craft brewery in the county.
-The taps are eclectic and they have 12 flagships available all year-round.
+The taps are eclectic, and they have 12 flagships available all year-round.

 The Fresh Prince of Dill Beer has salt, dill, cucumber juice, and pickle juice.
-The Negative Buoyancy is a New England IPA dry hopped with citrusy hops and hints of orange creamsicle.
-All the fun flavors make it a great place to try a fill your fin flight.
-They offer some light bar snacks but encourage guests to order in from any of the local restaurants around.
+The Negative Buoyancy is a New England IPA dry-hopped with citrusy hops and hints of an orange creamsicle.
+The fun flavors make it a great place to fill your fin flight.
+They offer some light bar snacks but encourage guests to order in from any local restaurants around.